Medically Reviewed By

 Important Facts About Keytruda for Mesothelioma

-• The FDA approved Keytruda for the treatment of specific cases of pleural mesothelioma, among other solid-tumor cancers, in June 2020.
+- The FDA approved Keytruda for the treatment of unresectable, malignant pleural mesothelioma in September 2024.

 FDA Approval of Keytruda for Mesothelioma

-In malignant mesothelioma, the high TMB is due to high levels of PD-L1.
-Keytruda is also approved for non-small cell lung cancer, but it is not yet approved for peritoneal mesothelioma (mesothelioma of the abdominal cavity lining).
+Keytruda is not yet approved for peritoneal mesothelioma (mesothelioma of the abdominal cavity lining).

 How Keytruda Works for Mesothelioma

-Keytruda is a type of immunotherapy drug called a checkpoint inhibitor.
-These types of drugs boost the immune system’s ability to respond to cancer.
-In more technical terms, pembrolizumab stops cancerous proteins from subduing the immune system.
-While this treatment has helped patients, it is not a cure for mesothelioma.
+Keytruda is a type of mesothelioma immunotherapy called a checkpoint inhibitor.
+These types of immunotherapies boost the immune system’s ability to respond to cancer cells.
+In more technical terms, Keytruda stops cancerous proteins from preventing the immune system from working to fight the cancer.

 PD-1 and PD-L1

-The immune system has soldier cells, known as T cells, that attack and kill diseases.
-However, mesothelioma cells have surface proteins that subdue T cells.
+The immune system has soldier cells, called T cells, that attack and kill diseases.
+However, mesothelioma cells have surface proteins that subdue or prevent the T cells from doing their job.

-The therapy helps the immune system to attack, helping it kill cancer cells and preventing them from growing and spreading throughout the body.
+This therapy helps the immune system to attack, helping to kill mesothelioma cancer cells and preventing them from growing and spreading throughout the body.

 Side Effects of Keytruda